 Growing up, having fried rice for dinner was synonymous with "fridge clean-out day," meaning that any leftover vegetables and proteins from the night-or week-before were on their way to the wok.
-Those leftovers might be pieces of Chinese roast pork, bits of leftover chicken and baby bok choy, gai lan (Chinese broccoli) and corn-but when mixed with eggs and oyster sauce, they made a quick dinner that was ready in minutes.
+Those leftovers might be pieces of Chinese roast pork, bits of leftover chicken and baby bok choy, gai lan (Chinese broccoli) and corn-but when mixed with scrambled eggs and oyster sauce, they made homemade fried rice that was ready in under 20 minutes.

-This easy chicken fried rice recipe isn't the smorgasbord fried rice of my childhood.
-And it's not the greasy fried rice from your local Chinese takeout either.
+This quick and easy chicken fried rice recipe isn't the smorgasbord fried rice of my childhood.
 It's healthier and much more balanced.
 You basically get the best of both worlds, home cooking and high on flavor.

-Made with whole-grain brown rice and loaded with nutritious vegetables and lean protein, this chicken fried rice recipe keeps the taste and texture of fried rice while cutting back on the sodium and calories.
+Instead of white rice, we made this with whole-grain brown rice and loaded it with nutritious vegetables and lean protein, this chicken fried rice recipe keeps the taste and texture of fried rice while cutting back on the sodium and calories.

 So put down the takeout menu and learn how to make healthy chicken fried rice.

 Using a large, seasoned wok (seasoned woks are naturally nonstick) over medium-high heat, cook two large, lightly beaten eggs into a flat omelet in a little peanut oil for about 30 seconds per side.
 Transfer the omelet to a cutting board and cut it into 1/2-inch pieces.